How To Be A Mediocre Teacher

 The fact that students can’t even begin to come up with the first compelling idea for learning says nothing about how long ago they “checked out” of the learning process.
 It’s because they’re kids!
 When they start paying some bills, then they’ll understand what real responsibility is.

-9. Give very little attention to tiering or scaffolding
+9. Give very little attention to tiering, scaffolding, or student choice

 Or that’s the lie going around anyway.